Indian cold pills pour over remote border to fuel Myanmar narcotics boom

 The NCB said Myanmar had not presented evidence that smuggling kingpins were hiding in India, or even that the pseudoephedrine it had seized was Indian-made.

-"It is coming from other countries too," said a top NCB official, who asked not to be named because he wasn't authorised to speak to journalists.
-(Additional reporting by Tommy Wilkes and Krista Mahr in New Delhi; Editing by Alex Richardson)
+"It is coming from other countries too," said a top NCB official, who asked not to be named because he wasn't authorized to speak to journalists.

+Additional reporting by Tommy Wilkes and Krista Mahr in New Delhi; Editing by Alex Richardson